Skip to main content

 terminal

 Isolated installs create a central package store in node_modules/.bun/ with symlinks in the top-level node_modules.
 This ensures packages can only access their declared dependencies.
-For complete documentation on isolated installs, refer to Package manager > Isolated installs.

 Minimum release age